Back to Articles

 Where Work Breaks After Delegation

 You send a draft to your assistant.
-They refine it and send it back.
-You read it and move on.
-It sits.
-Later, you return to it because it still needs a decision.
+They refine it and return it.
+You review it and move on.
+The task appears complete, but it remains unresolved.
+It returns later because a decision, approval, or follow-up was never owned.

-The task moved.
+The work progressed.
 It did not close.

 How Second-Step Decay Appears in Daily Work

-Why Delegation Fails
+Why Delegation Fails in Personal Workflows

 The Execution Chain: Where Second-Step Decay Actually Happens